Qazeer/artefacts.help/pages/windows/activities_cache.md

 available for Microsoft or Azure AD synchronized accounts (and thus not available for local or simple Active Directory domain accounts).

-If the pre-requisites are meet, an activity type `10` should be logged immediately after an activity type `16`, allowing correlation of the two events.
+If the prerequisites are meet, an activity type `10` should be logged immediately after an activity type `16`, allowing correlation of the two events.